jimwangzx/Phishing_Counter_Attack/README.md

 # API Poisoning & DOS
-This repository contains data collection against an attempted phising attack.
+This repository contains data collection against an attempted phishing attack.
 -----------------------------------------------------------------------------

 **urls** directory contains a file noting the different urls attempted to use to trick users into submitting